 Pretty pastel-painted houses, oak trees veiled in Spanish moss, bright red rocking chairs, gators and grits.
 Memories from a recent visit to South Carolina swirl in my mind.
 Where to start?
 I could take you to Charleston, Beaufort or Bluffton, three historic towns, brimming with new world charm.
 Would you prefer something a little more adventurous?
 How about zip lining above the trees on Hilton Head Island.
 Or something more active?
-Try cycling along the beach at low tide, climbing a lighthouse or alligator dodging during a round of golf.
+Try cycling along the beach at low tide or alligator dodging during a round of golf.
 You could even learn the shag.
 It’s a dance in case you’re wondering.
-There is no end of fabulous places to visit and things to do in South Carolina.
+There’s no end of fabulous places to visit and things to do in South Carolina.
 And, with the launch of British Airways’ direct flight route between Heathrow and Charleston, it’s just an 8-hour flight away.
 Now is the time to visit before the rest of the UK catches on.

 The Low Country, as this part of South Carolina is known, is a cultural and geographical region running along the coast for around 100 miles from Charleston, SC to Savannah in neighbouring Georgia.
 It’s here that I spent a week enjoying my first taste of the USA.
 I’ve so much I want to share with you but to start here are just a few of the highlights.

 This beautiful pocket-sized city is easy to explore on foot.
 Picturesque antebellum homes line cobblestoned streets where horse-drawn carriages clip-clop along.

 2. Middleton Place Plantation

 A former rice plantation, this National Historic Landmark, Middleton Place, is around a 40-minute drive from Charleston.
 It’s well worth a visit, not least for its beautifully landscaped gardens, the oldest in America.